Hanazono Room: History

-With stills from pornographic films of the Hanazono Room pool being circulated around the Japanese internet by the late 2000s, it became known as "that pool" or "the pool" in Japanese internet circles, particularly 2ch and Niconico.
-Not long after, news outlets also began referring to the pool as "that pool".
-As the pool became popular in local media, P-Studio itself eventually began referring to it as "The Pool".
-At some time during 2011, several segments from the tokusatsu drama Kamen Rider Fourze also featured the pool, resulting in it garnering even more fame.
-With the massive spread of Japanese pornographic films on the internet from the early 2010s, "The Pool" earned a global following and became a well-known internet meme and gag, as parts of the global internet community gradually familiarized themselves with the Hanazono Room's unique layout in relation to its cult-like status on the web, specifically regarding Japanese pornography.
+With stills from pornographic films of the pool circulating around the Japanese internet by the late 2000s, it became known as "That Pool" or "The Pool" in Japanese internet circles, particularly 2channel and Niconico.
+Not long after, news outlets began referring to it as "That Pool".
+As the pool became popular in local media, P-Studio itself began referring to it as "The Pool".
+"The Pool" has become an internet meme and gag in Japan.

-After almost two decades of pornographic filming, on August 11, 2020, pornographic studios stopped using the Hanazono Room pool, deeming it to be "virtually prohibited" for adult video shoots.
-This was after P-Studio announced that they would drastically increase the operating and maintenance fees for the pool due to the need to disinfect it of "bodily fluids" from pornographic shoots, placing the operating expenses out of reach for pornographic studios.
-However, the pool is still being used for gravure modelling photo shoots and promotional trailers of pornographic films not otherwise taking place in the pool.
+After almost two decades of pornographic filming, on August 11, 2020, pornographic studios stopped using the pool.
+This was after P-Studio drastically increased its operating and maintenance fees due to the need to disinfect it of bodily fluids after pornographic shoots; this placed the operating expenses out of reach for pornographic studios.